Itswolfcity811/Custom-Functions-For-LOVE2d/README.md

 If some of the functions don't work please let me know but I will make sure they don't through any errors, only in this branch so far.

 All I ask for is that you give a link to this repository if you used my functions.

+You can find the LÖVE 2d framework here: https://love2d.org/